|Society of Wetland Scientists

 Can reference requirements overlap?

-How is credit calculated for professional short
+How is credit calculated for professional short courses?

 How do I format the required information regarding specialized wetland course work (SWCW)?